Tajik language: Geographical distribution

-Two major cities of Central Asia, Samarkand and Bukhara, are in present-day Uzbekistan, but are defined by a prominent native usage of Tajik language.
+Two major cities of Central Asia, Samarkand and Bukhara, are in present‑day Uzbekistan, but are defined by a prominent native usage of the Tajik language.
 Today, virtually all Tajik speakers in Bukhara are bilingual in Tajik and Uzbek.
 This Tajik–Uzbek bilingualism has had a strong influence on the phonology, morphology, and syntax of Bukharan Tajik.

 Tajiks are also found in large numbers in the Surxondaryo Region in the south and along Uzbekistan's eastern border with Tajikistan.
-Tajiki is still spoken by the majority of the population in Samarkand and Bukhara today although, as Richard Foltz has noted, their spoken dialects diverge considerably from the standard literary language and most cannot read it.
+Tajiki is still spoken by the majority of the population in Samarkand and Bukhara today, although, as Richard Foltz has noted, their spoken dialects diverge considerably from the standard literary language and most cannot read it.

 Official statistics in Uzbekistan state that the Tajik community comprises 5% of the nation's total population.
 However, these numbers do not include ethnic Tajiks who, for a variety of reasons, choose to identify themselves as Uzbeks in population census forms.

-During the Soviet "Uzbekisation" supervised by Sharof Rashidov, the head of the Uzbek Communist Party, Tajiks had to choose either to stay in Uzbekistan and get registered as Uzbek in their passports or leave the republic for the less-developed agricultural and mountainous Tajikistan.
-The "Uzbekisation" movement ended in 1924.
+During the Soviet 'Uzbekisation' supervised by Sharof Rashidov, the head of the Uzbek Communist Party, Tajiks had to choose either to stay in Uzbekistan and be registered as Uzbek in their passports or to leave the republic for the less‑developed agricultural and mountainous Tajikistan.
+The 'Uzbekisation' movement ended in 1924.

-In Tajikistan Tajiks constitute 80% of the population and the language dominates in most parts of the country.
-Some Tajiks in Gorno-Badakhshan in southeastern Tajikistan, where the Pamir languages are the native languages of most residents, are bilingual.
-Tajiks are the dominant ethnic group in Northern Afghanistan as well and are also the majority group in scattered pockets elsewhere in the country, particularly urban areas such as Kabul, Mazar-i-Sharif, Kunduz, Ghazni, and Herat.
+In Tajikistan, Tajiks constitute 80% of the population, and the language dominates in most parts of the country.
+Some Tajiks in Gorno-Badakhshan in south‑eastern Tajikistan, where the Pamir languages are the native languages of most residents, are bilingual.
+Tajiks are the dominant ethnic group in northern Afghanistan as well and are also the majority group in scattered pockets elsewhere in the country, particularly in urban areas such as Kabul, Mazar-i-Sharif, Kunduz, Ghazni, and Herat.
 Tajiks constitute between 25% and 35% of the total population of the country.
 In Afghanistan, the dialects spoken by ethnic Tajiks are written using the Persian alphabet and referred to as Dari, along with the dialects of other groups in Afghanistan such as the Hazaragi and Aimaq dialects.
-Approximately 48%-58% of Afghan citizens are native speakers of Dari.
-A large Tajik-speaking diaspora exists due to the instability that has plagued Central Asia in recent years, with significant numbers of Tajiks found in Russia, Kazakhstan, and beyond.
-This Tajik diaspora is also the result of the poor state of the economy of Tajikistan and each year approximately one million men leave Tajikistan to gain employment in Russia.
+Approximately 48%–58% of Afghan citizens are native speakers of Dari.
+A large Tajik‑speaking diaspora exists owing to the instability that has plagued Central Asia in recent years, with significant numbers of Tajiks found in Russia, Kazakhstan, and beyond.
+This Tajik diaspora is also the result of the poor state of the economy of Tajikistan; each year approximately one million men leave Tajikistan to find employment in Russia.

 Dialects

-Tajik dialects can be approximately split into the following groups:
+Tajik dialects can be roughly divided into the following groups: